John D. Spreckels: San Diego Class 1 Streetcars

-One of Spreckels' major contributions to the city of San Diego was his commitment to the construction of Balboa Park in preparation of the Panama–California Exposition.
+One of Spreckels's major contributions to the city of San Diego was his commitment to the construction of Balboa Park in preparation of the Panama–California Exposition.
 As the owner of the San Diego Electric Railway Company, he also developed a unique fleet of special streetcars that could handle the large crowds attending this event.
 Following the Exposition, the Class 1 streetcars would go on to provide a continuing public transportation service for the city of San Diego over the next 27 years.

 An evolution from previous streetcar models, the Class 1s were designed with artistry, state-of-the-art technology and San Diego's unique climate in mind.
-Under Spreckels' guise, the engineers of SDERy drafted up plans that took elements from both the "California Car" and the "Closed Car" designs and refashioned them into a new, modern transit fleet.
-Their plans were sent to the Saint Louis Car Company (SLCCo) where these beautiful, Arts & Crafts-style streetcars were built and shipped out to San Diego.
+Under Spreckels's guidance, the engineers of SDERy drafted up plans that took elements from both the "California Car" and the "Closed Car" designs and refashioned them into a new, modern transit fleet.
+Their plans were sent to the Saint Louis Car Company (SLCCo) where these beautiful Arts & Crafts-style streetcars were built and shipped out to San Diego.
 Ultimately, the Class 1 streetcars ran all over San Diego, from Coronado through Downtown, Mission Hills, Ocean Beach, North Park, Golden Hill, and Kensington.
-They even briefly served as a link to the U.S.-Mexico Border.
+They even briefly served as a link to the U.S.-Mexico border.

-These streetcars were "retired" in 1939 to give way to the cheaper, Depression-era Presidents’ Conference Committee (PCC) streetcars.
+These streetcars were retired in 1939 in favor of the cheaper Depression-era Presidents’ Conference Committee (PCC) streetcars.
 Today, only three of the original twenty-four Class 1 streetcars remain in existence.